 Areas of Expertise: Al Qaida in the Islamic Maghreb, Radical Islam Algerian politics, Iranian nuclear crisis.

-ENC Academic Council Member and Professor of International Law, University Abdelmalek ESSAADI, Tangier
+ENC Academic Council Member and Professor of International Law at University Abdelmalek ESSAADI, Morocco.

 Professional Background: Prof. Saida Latmani is a member of several research networks involving many countries such as the Arab World, Spain, Portugal, France, Denmark, Finland, Russia, Belgium, Holland, England, the United States, Mexico, Brazil, South Africa and Senegal.
 After her law degree from the Marrakech school of Law school in 1991, she continued her Master’s degree in Lyon in the field of defense and international security.
 After graduation, she enrolled for PhD in public international law relating to the territories and borders.
 A few years later, she joined the Abdelmalek Essaâdi University in Tangier as a professor of Law where she held numerous positions in administrative and scientific capacity.
 She participated in the promotion of research and development in the Tanger-Tetouan region.
 She also organized many scientific and social events in the regional, national and international level.